Villa in San Antonio, Ibiza, Spain with private pool for 8 persons

 Large and comfortable villa in Santa Eulalia, Ibiza, Spain with private pool for 8 persons

-Large villa with private pool in Portinax, Ibiza, Spain for 10 persons
+Large villa with private pool in San Rafael, Ibiza, Spain for 12 persons

 Villa in Santa Eulalia, Ibiza, Spain for 12 persons

-Villa with private pool in Cala Bassa, Ibiza, Spain for 5 persons
+Villa in Ibiza, Ibiza, Spain with private pool for 16 persons

 Ibiza, or Eivissa, is an island in the Mediterranean Sea and has a surface area of 575 km2.
 Together with Formentera, it is one of the two Pithyusans (pine tree islands), and as such forms a part of the Balearic Islands: Mallorca, Manorca, Formentera, Ibiza, and many smaller, uninhabited islands.